-In order to project a professional image as an artist, you must be able to define yourself and your art in a sea of untold numbers of artists.
-To do this, you must first find your style.
+In order to project a professional image as an artist, you must be able to distinguish yourself and your art from a sea of other talented artists.
+To do this, you must first develop your artistic style.

 What is Artistic Style?

 Style is a word we use freely and without much thought.
 But what does it mean?

 In her book Living With Art, Rita Gilbert writes that “style is a characteristic or group of characteristics that we can identify as constant, recurring, or coherent.”
 She goes on to say, “Artistic style is the sum of constant, recurring or coherent traits identified with a certain individual or group.”

 An artist's style is not good or bad.
 It just IS.
 The execution might be criticized, the colors might be perceived as ugly, or the composition seen as weak, but the style is what it is.

 Your style is a combination of the mediums, technique, and subject matter you choose.
 It's not just that you make contemporary quilts or that you paint landscapes.
 Those are mediums and genres by themselves.
 No, style is that extra little thing you do to distinguish your work from that of other artists.